Meg Okura

 Meg Okura (born August 9, 1973) is an American jazz violinist, composer, erhu player, and leader of the Pan Asian Chamber Jazz Ensemble, based in New York City.
-She is also a member of the band Pharaoh's Daughter, Emilio Solla y La Inestable de Brooklyn, which was nominated for the 57th Grammy Award for Best Latin Jazz Album, and New York Tango Quartet, among others.
+She is also a member of Pharaoh's Daughter, Emilio Solla y La Inestable de Brooklyn, which was nominated for the 57th Grammy Award for Best Latin Jazz Album, and the New York Tango Quartet, among other bands.
 She has worked with jazz and pop artists such as Michael Brecker, Lee Konitz, Dianne Reeves, Steve Swallow, Tom Harrell, David Bowie and Mariko Takahashi as well as actor/musician Terrence Howard.
 Okura has also been the featured violinist in the Cirque du Soleil shows Varekai, Corteo and Wintuk.

 Early life

-Meg Okura (大倉恵, born in Tokyo, Japan), started studying music at Toho Gakuen School of Music at five.
+Meg Okura (大倉恵, born in Tokyo, Japan), started studying music at Toho Gakuen School of Music at five years of age.
 As a child, she served as a church pianist and organist at an Evangelical church in her home town of Ome.
-In the early 1990s, Meg Okura toured Asia as the concertmaster and soloist of the Asian Youth Orchestra.
-In 1992, she made her U.S. solo debut with the late Alexander Schneider and the New York String Orchestra at Kennedy Center in Washington D.C.
-She has earned bachelor's and master's degrees from The Juilliard School as a classical violinist.
+In the early 1990s, she toured Asia as the concertmaster and soloist of the Asian Youth Orchestra.
+In 1992, she made her U.S. solo debut with the late Alexander Schneider and the New York String Orchestra at the Kennedy Center in Washington, D.C.
+Okura has earned bachelor's and master's degrees from the Juilliard School as a classical violinist.